 We identify new business opportunities through a variety of sources, including customer relationships, industry networking, subscriber services that notify us of all contracts out for bid, advertisements by federal, state and local governmental entities, business development efforts, and one-on-one meetings with other participants in the construction industry, among others.
 The projects we pursue often undergo a long planning phase, which enables us to identify them well before they are advertised for construction for more accurate forecasting and resource planning.
 Once the customer has identified how the project will be funded, it is typically advertised for construction.
 Often times, we have already determined whether to pursue a project before it is advertised.
-We decide which projects to pursue based on such factors as the relevant skills required, contract size and duration, location, the availability of our personnel and equipment, the size and makeup of our current backlog, our competitive advantages and disadvantages, prior experience, the contracting agency or client, the source of contract funding, geographic location, likely competition, construction and other risks, gross margin opportunities, penalties or incentives, project complexity, contract terms, the type of contract, and overall ability to resource and complete the contract on time, among other factors.
+In determining whether to make a bid on a project opportunity, management follows a formal and detailed multi-step bid approval process, evaluating each opportunity using the following factors to determine the collective risk and reward profile of each prospective project.
+We start with an initial screening of the projects to pursue based on such factors as the relevant skills required, contract size and duration, location, the availability of our personnel and equipment, the size and makeup of our current backlog, our competitive advantages and disadvantages, prior experience, the contracting agency or client, the source of contract funding, geographic location, likely competition, construction and other risks, gross margin opportunities, penalties or incentives, project complexity, contract terms, the type of contract, and overall ability to resource and complete the contract on time, among other factors.
+The pursuit team utilizes this information to develop a recommended bid.
+Management then reviews the recommended bid and provides approval for further pursuit.
+The bid approval process culminates in a final decision to bid or not bid by management.
+We have never withdrawn a bid once submitted.
+Since 2019, our success rate for the number of bids won versus the number of bids submitted is between 15-25%.